lrnv/Copulas.jl/docs/src/dependence_measures.md

 The graph of $u \to \chi(u)$ over $[\frac{1}{2},1]$ is an interesting tool to assess the existence and strength of the tail dependency.
 The same kind of tools can be constructed for the lower tail.

+!!! note "Tail dependencies: WIP"
+    The formalization of an interface for obtaining the tail dependence coefficients of copulas is still a work a in progress in the package.
+Do not hesitate to reach us on github if you want to discuss it!

 All these coefficients quantify the behavior of the dependence structure, generally or in the extremes, and are therefore widely used in the literature either as verification tools to assess the quality of fits, or even as parameters.
 Many parametric copulas families have simple surjections, injections, or even bijections between these coefficients and their parametrization, allowing matching procedures of estimation (a lot like moments matching algorithm for fitting standard random variables).

 ```@bibliography